goromlagche/engrish/README.md

 ## 🙏 Credits

-Built with ❤️ for all non-native English speakers using Linux + Wayland.
+Built with ❤️ for all non-native English speakers.